-For the 2012-2013 academic year, there is no travel across the border into Mexico because of the drug cartel violence.
+There is no travel across the border into Mexico because of the drug cartel violence.
 Instead, participants have the opportunity to do intensive advocacy work on the border, tailored to community needs, as well as personal and professional interests.
 For example, students have worked with local community partners and the families they serve to identify and address health needs in the colonias.
 Colonias are impoverished, unincorporated rural settlements on the border which lack one or more basic infrastructure elements, such as water or electricity.
 The participants have found their advocacy experiences deeply rewarding and enlightening.

 We will continue to monitor the situation in Mexico and hope to resume work with our esteemed faculty partners there in the future.